 Inclusive Syllabi

 An inclusive classroom begins with an inclusive syllabus.
-Although we include information for creating a syllabus on our preparing a course page, we also believe that it is important to include resources specifically for instructors who wish to create an inclusive classroom climate and acknowledge issues related to diversity, equity, and inclusion (DEI) in their syllabi.
-This page begins with a statement produced by Ward Lyles and the Urban Planning department for the CTE 2016/2017 Diversity Scholars Program.
+Although we include information for creating a syllabus on our preparing a course page, we also believe that it is important to include resources specifically for instructors who wish to create an inclusive classroom climate and acknowledge issues related to diversity, equity, and inclusion in their syllabi.
+This page begins with a statement produced by Ward Lyles (School of Public Affairs and Administration) for the CTE 2016/2017 Diversity Scholars Program.
 After reading this letter, we encourage you to consult the many resources on this page as you draft a syllabus that recognizes and embraces diversity.

 Return to Teaching Resources